jaytay22819/Iuris-Soft-working/README.md

-(Fixing a Broken abbadoned software, Takes Time, Dedication.)
+(Fixing a Mostly Broken & Abandoned outdated software, Takes Time, Dedication, & Personaliation)

 This current release is a fork of the main non working and is not worth your time....